Intro

 The second brand value builds off of supportive collaboration.

 Cat Board will ensure that our users have integrity when giving others feedback.
 We want to ensure that our users give helpful and thoughtful reviews, so that our users will trust our app.
-This will hopefully be met through coming up with a point system that will hold our users accountable for writing constructive reviews.
+This will be met through coming up with a point system that will hold our users accountable for writing constructive reviews.

 Imaginative and Innovative: